vives-databases-2019/spacex-database/README.md

 ```

-5. How many launches have a description?
+5. How many launches have details?

 ```sql